 National Orchid Garden

 - You may be required to wait till there is availability.
-Please expect a waiting time of about 1 hour.
+Please expect a waiting time of about 1 to 2 hours.

 - The last entry time may be as early as 4pm instead of the regular 6pm as we are unable to accept more visitors.

-We seek your understanding and thank you for doing your part to help keep our Gardens safe!
+We seek your understanding and thank you for doing your part to help keep Singapore safe!